 But serious Christians these days aren't known for being good philosophers, because they're taught specifically not to experiment.
 The whole of their morality lies in commandments: a list of do's and don'ts that comprises the ideal of saintliness.
 The problem with divine commandments is that you have to get the cart before the horse.
 With the experience of life, people do things and then we draw general principles from the results and then we get moral authority.
 With a pretense to a divine authority, you're told things that are indisputable, and then if you want to appear reasonable, you have to try and explain them even if they're ridiculous (the volumes of Jewish and Christian and Islamic apologetics are a testament to this fact).

-So they get together in their conferences and put on a show of guiltiness without ever getting anything done***, all for the sake of proving to themselves that they "really are upset" about the thing that's ruining them -- not even because it really is ruining them, but because if they aren't upset about it then they're really no better than atheists.
 Godliness, in its truest and purest form, is the living of life as though God was personally present.
-Masturbation and its censure are almost the marks of any really modern Godly man.
+So masturbation and its censure are almost the marks of any really modern Godly man.
 On the one hand, his sexual fragility makes him a man.
 On the other, his hatred of it makes him feel really Godly****.

 *To prove how important our sexual vitality is to God and ourselves, if you end up starving, your body will eat its own liver before going for your gonads.

 ***Recent statistics show that the states most responsible for the mass-consumption of porn are the states most responsible for the propagation of the Gospel (and in the case of Utah, the propagation of something like it).
-Anyone who reads anything about the church knows that in mass surveys, pastors are just as likely to have watched pornography as anyone outside the faith; and whether this is a result of non-believers living in the church or the hypocrisy of actual disciples is beside the point.
+Pastors are just as likely to have watched pornography as anyone outside the faith; and whether this is a result of non-believers living in the church or the hypocrisy of actual disciples is beside the point.
 The fact of the matter is that massive numbers of people claiming to be Christian are also claiming to be upset about pornography -- while funding it.